StefanMallia/Poker-ScreenScraper/README.md

 # Poker-Screen-Scraper

-Disclaimer: this program is intended for practice games only as a learning tool Run the launcher.py script file while a game is in progress.
+Disclaimer: this program is intended for practice games only as a learning tool.

+Run the launcher.py script file while a game is in progress.
 The program will screenshot the window that has a title that starts with 'No Limit Hold\'em'

 This will only work for 6 player No Limit Hold 'em games